Cat survives 14-month journey to Las Vegas from Alabama

 “I went out every day searching for her,” Cost said.
 “I thought I was never going to find her again.”

 But nearly 2,000 miles away, Raven was getting help from a family in North Las Vegas.
-Elizabeth McGloin found the kitty in her neighborhood.
+Elizabeth McGloin says she found the kitty in her neighborhood near I-215 and Losee.
 Knowing that someone somewhere was missing their cat, McGloin was hopeful that Raven had a microchip that would lead to a quick drive home.
-After a scan, McGloin discovered that Raven’s drive home wouldn’t be speedy but would last approximately 26 hours instead.
+After a quick scan, McGloin discovered that Raven’s drive home wouldn’t be speedy but would last approximately 26 hours instead.

 Back in Birmingham, Cost got the call for which she had desperately hoped.